Raymond-CL/hep-tools/incjet/readme.md

 ## Example run

+A fetch script `fetch.sh` is provided to download and get the PDF needed for the calculation.
-A compile script `compile.sh` is provided.
+A compile script `compile.sh` is provided to create the executable.
 Run the produced `incjet.exe` executable for results, which will also be output to `results.txt` file.

 * Use 2->2 matrix element, and count both jets (inclusive).